• Arduino

 // Current voltage value is measured...

-// ... and here output to the serial interface
+// ... and issued on the serial interface

 delay(500);